Thursday, 9 January 2014

 It’s new year, new , new ...

 To start the New Year, January’s Recipe of the Month is St Clement’s Pie.
-Here’s the story behind this famous pie, often eaten to ring in the New Year.
-Just as in the nursery rhyme, it’s made with oranges and lemons and is very similar to Grandma’s Lemon Meringue pie in her Grandma Abson's Traditional Baking book.
+Here’s the story behind this famous pie, eaten whenever there are bells to ring out.
+Just as in the nursery rhyme, it’s made with oranges and lemons and is very similar to Grandma’s Lemon Meringue pie.

 St Clement’s Pie